MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 ### convertFromUTC

-Convert a timestamp in an optional locale from Universal Time Coordinated (UTC) to a target time zone.
+Convert a timestamp in an optional locale format from Universal Time Coordinated (UTC) to a target time zone.

 ```
 convertFromUTC('<timestamp>', '<destinationTimeZone>', '<format>'?, '<locale>'?)